iswc-reproducibility/iswc-reproducibility.github.io/_site/index.md

 > Both the "ACM Results Replicated label" and the "ACM Artifacts Available label" are visible in the **ACM digital library**.

-Successful papers will be advertised at DBworld and the list of award winners will be maintained at [sigmod.org](https://sigmod.org).
+Successful papers will be advertised at DBworld.
 In addition, the official SIGMOD Reproducibility website [maintains and advertises your papers](http://db-reproducibility.seas.harvard.edu/papers), serving as a centralized location where researchers will be able to find all the experimentation material of shareable SIGMOD papers.
 We will continue to enhance the functionality and material on this website to make it attractive and useful for the community, so stop by often!

----
-<br/><br/>

-### ACM SIGMOD Most Reproducible Paper award
-This is a new award that recognizes the best papers in terms of reproducibility.
-The [three most reproducible papers](http://db-reproducibility.seas.harvard.edu/awards/) are picked every year and the awards are presented during the awards session of the SIGMOD conference (next year).
-Each award comes with a 750$ honorarium sponsored IBM.
-The criteria are as follows:
-- Replicability (ideal: all results can be verified)
-- Ease of Replicability (ideal: just works)
-- Portability (ideal: linux, mac, windows)
-- Reproducibility (ideal: can change workloads, queries, data and get similar behavior with published results)

-The awards are selected by the Reproducibility Awards Committee, chaired by Dennis Shasha.
-The committee is formed after all submissions are received so that there are no conflicts.
-Decisions are made based on scores that reviewers assign to each paper for all factors described above.

 ---
 <br/><br/>